-“Our school and teachers give us so much support in this area,” said Mollie.
+“Our school and teachers give us so much support in this area,” said Molly.
 “It’s brilliant that we have already been thinking about our next step for quite a while.
 It will help us to make the right choices for our future.”

 Santander Manchester Regional Manager Norma Tinsley, was just one of the many exhibitors who were impressed with the event.